Arleigh Burke-class destroyer: Origins and Flight I

 In 1980, the U.S. Navy initiated design studies with seven contractors.
 By 1983, the number of competitors had been reduced to three: Bath Iron Works, Ingalls Shipbuilding, and Todd Shipyards.
 On 3 April 1985, Bath Iron Works received a US$321.9 million contract to build the first of the class, USS Arleigh Burke.
 Gibbs & Cox was awarded the contract to be the lead ship design agent.
 The Navy contracted Ingalls Shipbuilding to build the second ship.

-Political restraints led to design restrictions, including the absence of helicopter hangers, a displacement limit of 8,300 tons, and a 50-foot shorter hull than the Ticonderoga's.
-The designers were forced to make compromises, such as a wide flaring bow.
-To compensate for the limited length, the originally-planned 80,000 shaft horsepower (shp) LM2500 gas turbines were upgraded to 100,000 shp.
-An OTO Melara 76 mm as the main gun was under consideration at one point.
-Despite their constraints, the designers benefitted from insight gained from previous classes; for example, they chose an all-steel superstructure to improve survivability.
+Political restraints led to design restrictions, including the absence of helicopter hangars, a displacement limit of 8,300 tons, and a 50-foot shorter hull than the Ticonderoga's.
+To compensate for the limited length, a wide flaring bow was incorporated to maintain favorable seakeeping characteristics, and the originally planned 80,000-shaft-horsepower (shp) LM2500 gas turbines were upgraded to 100,000 shp.
+No main gun was included in the original design, later amended to include an OTO Melara 76 mm, before finally selecting the 5-inch/54-caliber Mark 45.
+Despite their constraints, the designers benefited from insight gained from previous classes; for example, they chose an all-steel superstructure to improve survivability.

 The total cost of the first ship was $1.1 billion, the other $778 million being for the ship's weapons systems.
 USS Arleigh Burke was laid down by the Bath Iron Works at Bath, Maine, on 6 December 1988, and launched on 16 September 1989 by Mrs. Arleigh Burke.
 The Admiral himself was present at her commissioning ceremony on 4 July 1991, held on the waterfront in downtown Norfolk, Virginia.
 Orders for Flight I ships continued through 1995.